sam-randall/samrandall.github.io/README.md

 ## What I can help you with

-### System Design and Implementation
-Design and collaborate on full-stack software solutions to meet business opportunities.

 ### Data Processing / Analysis
 Scrape, organize, clean and analyze data for your needs.